thinkclay/Rails-Annex-Gem/README.md

 `mount Annex::Engine => '/annex', :as => 'annex'`

+### Global Media Inclusion
 For global inclusion, you can add the two assets to your application files:

 `*= require annex` in application.css

 `//= require annex` in application.js (after jquery)

+### Auth Based Media Inclusion
-Or, you can do some authentication logic by adding them to your layout, thus being able to check a role type or the like:
+In many instances, you'll want custom authentication logic to allow editing.
+By adding them to your layout, you will be able to check a role type or the like:

 ```ruby
 - if current_user and current_user.is_admin?